abhishekh-srivastava/abhishekh-srivastava.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Project Scientist in the Department of Land, Air and Water Resources at the University of California, Davis, USA.
 I work on a broad range of research areas pertaining to weather and climate extremes.
 Specifically, my research focuses on understanding the processes that lead to extreme precipitation and temperature events; exploring methods to reduce uncertainty in future projections of extremes; quantifying future changes in precipitation intensity-duration frequency (IDF) curves; detection & attribution of natural and human influences on extremes; decadal predictability; the innovative use of metrics for climate model evaluation; and co-production of actionable climate science.
-To perform this research, I am funded by the two United States Department of Energy (US-DOE) projects, [HyperFACETS](https://hyperfacets.ucdavis.edu/) and [CASCADE](https://cascade.lbl.gov/).
+To perform this research, I am funded by a United States Department of Energy (US-DOE) project, [HyperFACETS](https://hyperfacets.ucdavis.edu/).
 In the  HyperFACETS project, my research is focused on producing decision-relevant hydroclimate information through metric-based model evaluation and projection, exploring methods to reduce uncertainties in future projections, and large-scale patterns associated with the precipitation extremes.
-In the CASCADE project, I work on the detection and attribution of heat extremes and understanding the processes that lead to those extremes.
+I also work on the detection and attribution of heat extremes and understanding the processes that lead to those extremes, wildfires, and their connections to natural modes of variability.

 Expertise
 ======
-Statistics of weather and climate extremes, detection and attribution, precipitation extremes, decadal variability and predictability, atmosphere- land-ocean-sea ice interaction, midlatitude dynamics, tropical-extratropical interaction, arctic-midlatitude interaction, aquaplanet simulations, climate change, metric development, climate model evaluation, co-production of actionable climate science.
+Statistics of weather and climate extremes, detection and attribution, precipitation extremes, decadal variability and predictability, atmosphere- land-ocean-sea ice interaction, midlatitude dynamics, tropical-extratropical interaction, arctic-midlatitude interaction, aquaplanet simulations, climate change, metric development, climate model evaluation, and co-production of actionable climate science.

 Education
 ======